Wedding of Prince Felipe and Letizia Ortiz: Tribute to the victims of 11-M

 At 8:00 on the day of the wedding, a Lieutenant Colonel of the Army, escorted by two soldiers of the Royal Guard, deposited a wreath of flowers with the phrase: "Always in our memory, Felipe and Letizia" in the Forest of the Absent (currently Forest of Remembrance), a composition in the center of the Emperor Charles V square with trees and flowers, in memory of the victims of the terrorist attacks of 11-M.

 Coverage

-The royal wedding was broadcast by Spanish public television, reaching a national record as the most-watched television program ever with 25.1 million viewers (without counting the millions of people who saw it from abroad).
+Televisión Española produced the live institutional television signal that was distributed to all major networks in Spain, reaching a national record as the most-watched television program ever with 25.1 million viewers.
 These audience data exceed those reached by the weddings of the Prince's sisters.
 The wedding of Infanta Cristina was followed by 22.7 million viewers and the wedding of Infanta Elena by 21.4 million viewers.

-Approximately 5,600 media outlets from around the world covered the wedding with a potential audience of between 1.2 and 2 billion.
+The live institutional television signal was also distributed abroad, with a potential audience of 1.2–2 billion.
+Nearly 5,600 media outlets from around the world covered the wedding.